Dasharo/docs/docs/guides/firmware-update.md

 !!! note

-    Firmware Update Mode (FUM) is currently only supported in UEFI firmware, not supported in SeaBIOS or Heads-based firmware flavors.
+    Firmware Update Mode (FUM) and Capsule Updates are only supported in UEFI firmware, not supported in SeaBIOS or Heads-based firmware flavors.

-!!! note

-    Update Capsules are only supported in UEFI/EDK2 firmware versions, not in SeaBIOS or Heads-based firmware flavors.

 !!! note